EmilyWebber/Banking-On-AI/Afternoon/README.md

 Today, you are going to use machine learning to perform the analysis.
 You will use a labeled data set and a machine learning algorithim to train a model, and then you will use this model to make predictions about which customer will respond to the direct mailing.
 Finally, you will choose to only submit a mailer to the customers with the strongest predictions.

 ### We recommend you consider the following workflow:
-- Access the data, perform preliminary analysis, and break it into X and Y formats.
+- Access the data, perform preliminary analysis, and make sure you have a clear understanding of the X and Y components.
 - Load your historical data into a Sagemaker model, noting customer who have and have not opened bank accounts
 - Train a Sagemaker model, noting your model's accuracy, precision and recall
 - Use the model to make predictions about who is most likely to open a new bank account